Visit the following water associations and groups for water quality and water research:

-NSF International, The Public Health and Safety Company™, a not-for-profit, non-governmental organization, is the world leader in standards development, product certification, education, and risk-management for public health and safety.
+NSF International, The Public Health and Safety Company™ is a not-for-profit, non-governmental organization.
+NSF is the world leader in standards development, product certification, education, and risk-management for public health and safety.
 For 60 years, NSF has been committed to public health, safety, and protection of the environment.
 While focusing on food, water, indoor air, and the environment, NSF develops national standards, provides learning opportunities through its Center for Public Health Education, and provides third-party conformity assessment services while representing the interests of all stakeholders.

 The Water Quality Association (WQA) is a not-for-profit international trade association representing the residential, commercial, industrial, and small community water treatment industry.